How Trading Foundations Work Together: Building a Simple, Structured Approach

 2. Execution Mechanics: How Trades Work

-Once you understand the environment, you need to understand how to participate.
+Once you understand the environment, you need to understand how a trade actually functions.

-Margin → the portion of your account, set aside, supporting the trade
+• Margin → the portion of your account reserved to support the trade

 This layer answers: